kurtisnelson/presentations/put-a-jetpack-on-it/slides.md

 # Putting a Jetpack on your legacy codebase

-## Kurt Nelson
+## Kurt Nelson (he/him)
 ### Android Platform at Pinterest

-Hey everyone, Kurt from the Pinterest Android Platform (or Android Experience) team.
+Hey everyone, Kurt from the Pinterest Android Platform (or Android Experience or AndroidX) team.
+We actually call ourselves the AndroidX team internally and we claimed it first!

 ---
 What do I work on?